-- Improving Vote Collection.
-With paper ballots, it’s all too easy for a vote to get lost.
-Using an online form ensures that every vote given is captured.
+With paper ballots, it’s all too easy to lose a vote.
+Not so with an online form!
 Also, using a digital voting tool can help ensure that every voter fills in responses for every position (you can require a response for questions with SurveyLegend!).

-- Eliminating Count Errors.
 One of the problems with traditional paper ballots is that manually counting the votes can lead to inconsistencies.
-There are numerous cases where ballots being recounted led to controversy (such as the infamous Florida recount in the 2000 presidential election).
+For example, there are numerous cases where ballots being recounted led to controversy (such as the infamous Florida recount in the 2000 presidential election).
 Electronic votes are easier to collect and count—eliminating errors from manual counting methods.

-- Preventing Fraud.
-Paper ballots can be manipulated all too easily.
+Manipulation of paper ballots can be easy.
 A lost ballot here or a quick scribble there can invalidate a vote.
 Electronic voting not only eliminates confusion, but it also makes sure that each person gets one vote for each position.
 So, electronic voting can help ensure fairness in fraternity and sorority elections.

 Ensuring Security and Privacy (and Honesty)